CampusSyncUp/.github/profile/README.md

-# Welcome to TindETS ❤️
+# Welcome to SyncUp ❤️

-**TindETS** is a fun and ambitious idea inspired by a post that dared ETS students to create a dating app for **ÉTS (École de technologie supérieure)**.
+**SyncUp** is a fun and ambitious idea inspired by a post that dared fellow students to create a platform for making friends and connections within the school.
 We thought, *Why not dream big?* And so, this GitHub organization was born.

 ---

-## 🚀 What is TindETS?
+## 🚀 What is SyncUp?

-At its core, TindETS is imagined as a dating app tailored for ETS students, offering them a way to connect for friendships, relationships, or even casual meetups.
+At its core, SyncUp is imagined as an app tailored for university students, offering them a way to connect for friendships and networking.
 But here's the catch: **this project is still in its brainstorming phase**.

 We don’t yet know if this idea will take off or even if it will have the backing of the school.
 Right now, it’s all about dreaming, discussing, and exploring the possibilities.

-If you’re curious about what could come of this, join the conversation in our **[Discussions](https://github.com/orgs/TindETS/discussions)** tab.
+If you’re curious about what could come of this, join the conversation in our **[Discussions](https://github.com/orgs/SyncUp/discussions)** tab.

 ---